 “Why don’t you go back to where you belong?!”

 Trembling, I thrust the door open just enough to get out.
 I could feel my heart thumping against my chest as I silently made my way through the hallway to the front door.
 Still shaking, my hand clumsily seized the doorknob.
 I stepped outside, the frigid air pressing against my face.
 How good the air felt.
 It was the air of life, of freedom.
 How long it had been!

 Instinctively, I started to run, my feet pounding against the cold ground, down the long, extended driveway and then through the stoic archway and iron gate.
 I had been a runner before.
-I remembered running in high school.
+I remembered being on the track team.